Proteas (rugby union)

-On Tuesday 4 June 1974 the Proteas played against the touring Lions side at Goodwood Showground in Cape Town.
+On Tuesday 4 June 1974, the Proteas played against the touring Lions side at Goodwood Showground in Cape Town.
 Fly-half Errol Tobias scored the only points (a penalty and a drop-kick) for the Proteas, who were beaten 6–37 by the visitors.
-The team included Hennie Shields, John Noble, Turkey Shields, and Doug Dyers.
+The team included Hennie Shields, John Noble, Turkey Shields, Doug Dyers and William Reeding.
 For the Lions, centre Dick Milliken, wing J. J. Williams, lock Gordon Brown, flank and captain Fergus Slattery scored a try each.
 Fullback Andy Irvine (a conversion, three penalty kicks) and fly-half Alan Old (two penalties) also contributed.